How to Reconstitute Peptides Step-by-Step | PSPeptides

 Storage After Reconstitution

-Once reconstituted, peptide solutions are significantly less stable than the lyophilized form.
-Follow these guidelines:
+Once researchers reconstitute peptides, the solutions are significantly less stable than the lyophilized form.
+Follow these storage guidelines to preserve research-grade quality throughout your study period:

 • Refrigerate immediately: Store at 2–8°C (standard refrigerator temperature)